-While an annexe or outbuilding can sometimes be undertaken through permitted development, in many cases it will require planning permission.
+While an outbuilding can sometimes be undertaken through permitted development, in many cases it will require planning permission.
 A permitted development extension or outbuilding will be limited by the scale, materials and use.